 The deep life, of course, is not for everybody.
 It requires hard work and drastic changes to your habits.
 For many, there’s a comfort in the artificial busyness of rapid e-mail messaging and social media posturing, while the deep life demands that you leave much of that behind.
 There’s also an uneasiness that surrounds any effort to produce the best things you’re capable of producing, as this forces you to confront the possibility that your best is not (yet) that good.

-This blog started primarily as a marketing blog, but now I write much more about work/life, social psychology, health and happiness.
-I will also continue to explore top performers (authors, entrepreneurs, business leaders and more) and dissect what we can take away to be top performers in our own work and personal lives.
+This blog started primarily as a marketing blog.
+Now, I write much more about work/life, social psychology, health and happiness.
+I continue to explore top performers (authors, entrepreneurs, business leaders and more) and dissect what we can take away to be top performers in our own work and personal lives.

 If that interests you, consider subscribing below: